uw-cmg/StructOpt/docs/parameters.rst

                        "kwargs": kwargs_N}
     }

-The string for *relaxation_i*,  is the name of the relaxation one wants to use.
-The order *o_i* is the order of the relaxation occuring on every individual in the population. *kwargs_i* are dictionaries that input the kwargs to the relaxation function one is using.
+The string for *relaxation_i*, is the name of the relaxation being used.
+The order *o_i* is the order of the relaxation occuring on every individual in the population. *kwargs_i* are dictionaries that input the kwargs to the relaxation function being used.
 These will be specific to the function.
-More details of each relaxation module will be given in the following subsections
+More details of each relaxation module will be given in the following subsections.

 LAMMPS
 ++++++

-The LAMMPS relaxation module calls LAMMPS to relax according to some potential.
+The LAMMPS relaxation module calls LAMMPS to relax the structure using a potential.
 Most of the kwargs can be found from the LAMMPS documentation.

 .. autoclass:: structopt.common.individual.relaxations.LAMMPS

 The potential files available to use are listed below and are from the default potentials included from LAMMPS.
-Given a potential, enter in the ``potential_file`` kwarg as "$STRUCTOPT_HOME/potentials/<name>".
+Given a potential, enter in the ``potential_file`` kwarg as ``"$STRUCTOPT_HOME/potentials/<name>"``.
 Note also that different potentials will have different lines of the ``pair_style`` kwarg.
-If the user would like to use an unavailable potential file, please submit an email to zxu39@wisc.edu, and the potential will be added.
+If the user would like to use an unavailable potential file, please submit a pull request to this repository and the potential will be added.
+Currently available potentials can be found in the ``potentials/`` directory.

 `AlCu.eam.alloy`: Aluminum and copper alloy EAM (Cai and Ye, Phys Rev B, 54, 8398-8410 (1996))